-Gabon in Central Africa is one of the last refuges for tropical forest mammals and is home to 80% of the world’s remaining critically endangered forest elephants, as well as gorillas, chimpanzees, pangolins, mandrills and many others.
-Camera traps are used throughout its 13 national parks to monitor mammal populations and to inform land-management in unprotected areas (e.g. ecological impact assessments of logging concessions or palm-oil plantations).
-Recent re-discoveries of spotted hyena and African lion in Gabon by suggest there is significant potential for other discoveries.
+Gabon in Central Africa is one of the last refuges for tropical forest mammals and is home to 80% of the world’s remaining critically endangered forest elephants, as well as gorillas, chimpanzees, pangolins, mandrills, and many others.
+Camera traps are used throughout its 13 national parks to monitor mammal populations and to inform land management in unprotected areas (e.g. ecological impact assessments of logging concessions or palm-oil plantations).
+Recent re-discoveries of spotted hyena and African lions in Gabon suggest there is significant potential for other discoveries.

 Tabak et al. (2018) provide further support for the utilization of machine learning for wildlife image classification in a resource-constrained context.
 First, they replicate the results from Norouzzadeh et al. (2018) showing 98% accuracy of an image classification model developed using a dataset from the United States.
-Second, the authors show that this same model could be successfully reused for out of sample datasets from Canada and Tanzania.
-This lends credit to the idea of developing a universal model, which could be used globally.
+Second, the authors show that this same model could be successfully reused for out-of-sample datasets from Canada and Tanzania.
+This lends credibility to the idea of developing a universal model, which could be used globally.
 Third, they successfully run the model offline on a laptop computer.

 This is a fast-developing area of research and there are other solutions that aim to tackle the issue of analyzing the vast amounts of data generated from camera traps.
 Whilst novel, they often do not take into consideration the limited resources available to conservationist practitioners, not only in the African context but also in other regions where biodiversity conservation is underfunded.